cyberchitta/llm-context.py/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![PyPI version](https://badge.fury.io/py/llm-context.svg)](https://badge.fury.io/py/llm-context)

-LLM Context is a tool designed to help developers efficiently copy and paste relevant context from code / text repositories into Large Language Model (LLM) chats.
+LLM Context is a command-line tool designed to help developers efficiently copy and paste relevant context from code / text repositories into Large Language Model (LLM) chats.
 It leverages `.gitignore` patterns for smart file selection and uses the clipboard for seamless integration with LLM interfaces.

 > **Note**: This project was developed in collaboration with Claude-3.5-Sonnet, using LLM Context itself to share code context during development.
 All code in the repository is human-curated (by me 😇, @restlessronin).